sbooth/JulianDayNumber/README.md

 ```

 > [!NOTE]
-> `AstronomicalCalendar` uses the Julian calendar for dates before the Gregorian to Julian calendar changeover on 1582-10-15, and the Gregorian calendar for later dates.
+> `AstronomicalCalendar` uses the Julian calendar for dates before 1582-10-15 and the Gregorian calendar for later dates.

 2. Convert the Julian date 2422107.5 to a `Date` instance.